 Key Takeaways

-- Buying digestive enzyme supplements supports your body's ability to break down food into usable nutrients.
+- Buying digestive enzyme supplements are intended to support the body’s natural digestion of food into usable nutrients.

 - Digestive enzymes act as natural catalysts that complement your body's own enzyme production.